sknrao/vsperf-docker/docs/test.rst

 ============
 deployment
 ============
-User have two choices for deployment auto and interactive.
+User have two choices for deployment, auto and interactive.

 1. auto
 ^^^^^^^^^^^^^^^^^^^^^